Kumneger0/clispot/docs/guide.md

 * **Caching**
   * Caches YouTube audio streams for played tracks so next time when you play same song it plays from cache.

+* **Lyrics Display**
+  * View lyrics for the currently playing music.
+To enable this feature, install the `clispot-lyrics` tool globally from [https://github.com/Kumneger0/clispot-lyrics](https://github.com/Kumneger0/clispot-lyrics).
+Once installed, clispot will automatically provide an option to open lyrics for the selected music.

 ### Technical Details

 * Built with Go and the Bubble Tea TUI framework